markuspg/EcoLabLib/README.md

 ## Purpose

-*EcoLabLib* is a library doing all work for *Labcontrol*, which functions just as graphical user interface to *EcoLabLib*.
+*EcoLabLib* is a library doing all work for *Labcontrol*, which functions as a graphical user interface to *EcoLabLib*.
 Together they shall support and simplify the conduction of economic experiments. *EcoLabLib* offers the following functionality:

 * Booting and shutting down clients
 * Starting and killing *z-Leaves* on the clients